BlueBrain/MultiscaleRun/README.md

 ## Environment Setup

 1. [Set Spack up on BlueBrain5](https://github.com/BlueBrain/spack/blob/develop/bluebrain/documentation/setup_bb5.md).
-Do not rely on `module load spack` and instead set it up in your `$HOME` folder as instructed.
+Do not rely on `module load spack` and instead set it up in your `$HOME` folder as instructed (main steps here, but follow the spack README for more):
+    * `git clone -c feature.manyFiles=true https://github.com/BlueBrain/spack.git` (`HOME` dir)
     * Add these lines in your `.bashrc`:
         ```
         . $HOME/spack/share/spack/setup-env.sh